What is CRM? CRM Software Explained

 5. What does a CRM system do?

-6. Here’s how a CRM system can help your business today
+6. Here's how a CRM system can add value to your business today

 7. Here’s how a CRM can future-proof your business

 8. Here’s what cloud-based CRM offers your business

 Customer relationship management (CRM) is a technology for managing all your company’s relationships and interactions with customers and potential customers.
 The goal is simple: Improve business relationships.
 A CRM system helps companies stay connected to customers, streamline processes, and improve profitability.

 When people talk about CRM, they usually refer to a CRM system or platform, a tool that helps with contact management, sales management, productivity, and more.

 CRM software helps you focus on your organisation’s relationships with individual people — including customers, service users, colleagues, or suppliers — throughout your lifecycle with them, including finding new customers, winning their business, and providing support and additional services throughout the relationship.

 With a CRM solution, the sales and marketing team can track and follow a customer’s interaction journey with your business.
 This can enhance the customer journey and experience by refining each customer touchpoint.

 See the world's #1 CRM, Salesforce, in action: